Challenge students to value every human being--even the ones who are different from them

 8. The Whole Story, Part A

 Students will choose one of the stories they’ve developed in the last two classes.
-Their mission during Sessions 8 and 9 is to turn it into a play (a) that’s three minutes or less with (b) one or two characters and (c) no more than two scenes.
+Their mission during Sessions 8 and 9 is to turn it into a play (a) that’s about three minutes long with (b) one or two characters and (c) no more than two scenes.
 Students will have most of the sessions to write, with the teaching artist circulating to read script segments and offer coaching.
 Towards the end of each session, we’ll have the students divide into pairs to share portions of their scripts and offer brief peer critiques.

 9. The Whole Story, Part B